AquariWM/aquariwm/README.md

 ## How does AquariWM compare to other window managers?

+### A welcoming community
+We believe community is one of the most important aspects of any project, and that's why we strive to create a friendly and welcoming community for all, regardless of your level of experience and free from discrimination, bigotry, arguments, or disrespect.
+The AquariWM community is a place to share tips, suggestions, and friendly discussions in general.

 ### Universal communication
 Most other window managers only allow configuration through a limited selection of formats or languages, typically just one.
-AquariWM, on the other hand, communicates with modules (and therefore configuration too) through a universal method of communication, supported by nearly every single programming language, called Inter Process Communication (IPC for short) sockets.
+AquariWM, on the other hand, communicates with departments (and therefore configuration too) through a universal method of communication, supported by nearly every single programming language, called Inter Process Communication (IPC for short) sockets.
 You are free to use whatever language and/or way of communicating with the window manager you prefer.